fuookami/ospf/docs/examples/example1.md

 Select a subset of companies to maximize total profit, while satisfying:

-1. Total capital is greater or equal than $10$ ；
+1. Total capital is greater than or equal to $10$ ；
-2. Total liabilities is less or equal than $5$ 。
+2. Total liabilities is less than or equal to $5$ 。

 ## 2. Mathematical Model